SitaraLiang/llm-finmath-reasoning-eval/README.md

 This produces one file per language and exercise under `data/ground_truth/{lang}/pc{n}_q{m}.yaml`.

-### Step 2: Refresh the calibration data when necessary
+### Step 2: Refresh the calibration data (when necessary)

-This step is required after adding exercises that introduce new mathematical concepts or substantially new formulations.
-If the added exercises contain only concepts already represented in `formulation_pairs.yaml`, the existing calibrated threshold may be reused, although regenerating the statement inventory is still recommended.
+The existing calibrated threshold may be reused when new exercises remain in the same language and mathematical domain, even if they introduce a few concepts not currently represented in `formulation_pairs.yaml`.
+Update and version the calibration only after a substantial domain expansion.

 1. Extract all assumptions, preconditions, arguments, and outcomes from the current ground truth: